mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/g_mic_settings.rst

 #.
 Download the gmic-krita appimage.
 #.
 Make it executable.
 #.
-Go to :menuselection:`Settings --> Configure Krita --> G'Mic plugin` and set G'MIC to the filepath there.
+Go to :menuselection:`Settings --> Configure Krita... --> G'Mic plugin` and set G'MIC to the filepath there.
 #.
 Then restart Krita.